Ergodicity of the underdamped mean-field Langevin dynamics: Introduction

-\paragraph{Related works} The underdamped Langevin dynamics, even in case without mean-field interaction, is degenerate, so the classical approaches cannot be applied straightforwardly to show the (exponential) ergodicity.
-In \cite{Vil07, Vil09}, Villani introduced the term ``hypocoercivity'' and prove the exponential convergence of $m_t$ in $H^1_{m_\infty}$.
-A more direct approach was later developed in Dolbeault, Mouhot and Schmeiser \cite{DMS09, DMS15}, and it triggered many results on kinetic equations.
-Note that both Villani's and DMS's results on the exponential convergence rate highly depends on the dimension, and (therefore) does not apply to the case with mean-field interaction.
-It is noteworthy that in the recent paper by Cao, Lu and Wang \cite{CLW19}, they developed a new estimate on the convergence rate based on the variational method proposed by Armstrong and Mourrat \cite{AM19}.
-There are few articles in the literature studying the ergodicity of underdamped Langevin dynamics using more probabilistic arguments, see e.g.~Wu \cite{Wu01}, Rotskoff and Rey-Bellet and Thomas \cite{RT02}, Talay \cite{Talay02}, Bakry, Cattiaux and Guillin \cite{BCG08}.
-These works are mostly based on Lyapunov conditions and the rates they obtained also depends on the dimension.
-In the recent work by Guillin, Liu, Wu and Zhang \cite{GLWZ19}, it has been shown for the first time that the underdamped Langevin equation with non-convex potential is exponentially ergodic in $H^1_{m_\infty}$.
-Their argument combines Villani's hypocoercivity with the uniform functional inequality and Lyapunov conditions.
+As for the convergence rate, many works have been devoted to the subject and different approaches have been introduced.
+In \cite{Vil07, Vil09}, Villani popularized the concept ``hypocoercivity'' and proved the exponential convergence of $m_t$ in $H^1_{m_\infty}$.
+He generalized the idea already presented in the computations performed in Talay \cite[Section 3]{Talay02}.
+A more direct approach was later developed in H\'erau \cite{Herau2006} and Dolbeault, Mouhot and Schmeiser \cite{DMS09, DMS15}, and it led to various results on kinetic equations.
+Notice that both Villani's and Dolbeault, Mouhot and Schmeiser's results on the exponential convergence rate highly depend on the dimension, and (therefore) do not apply to the case with mean-field interaction.
+It is noteworthy that in the recent paper by Cao, Lu and Wang \cite{CLW19}, the authors developed a new estimate on the convergence rate based on the variational method proposed by Armstrong and Mourrat \cite{AM19}.
+Let us also mention some work studying the ergodicity of underdamped Langevin dynamics using more probabilistic arguments, see e.g.~Ben Arous, Cranston and Kendall \cite{BCK95}, Wu \cite{Wu01}, Mattingly, Stuart, and Higham \cite{MSH02}, Rey-Bellet and Thomas \cite{RT02}, Talay \cite{Talay02}, Bakry, Cattiaux and Guillin \cite{BCG08}, Duong and Tugaut \cite{DT18}.
+These works are mostly based on Lyapunov conditions and the rates they obtain also depend on the dimension.
+In the recent work by Guillin, Liu, Wu and Zhang \cite{GLWZ2021}, it was shown for the first time that a mean-field underdamped Langevin equation with non-convex potential is exponentially ergodic in $H^1_{m_\infty}$.
+The authors' argument combines Villani's hypocoercivity with a certain functional inequality and Lyapunov conditions.
+In Monmarch\'e \cite{Mon17}, Guillin and Monmarch\'e \cite{GM2021}, the authors obtain an exponential convergence rate for the kinetic mean-field Langevin dynamics using a uniform propagation in chaos argument.
 To complete the brief literature review, we would draw special attention to the coupling argument applied in Bolley, Guillin and Malrieu \cite{BGM10} and Eberle, Guillin and Zimmer \cite{EGZ19}, which found transparent convergence rates in sense of Wasserstein-type distance.